ggold7046/msdocs-javascript-nodejs-server/CONTRIBUTING.md

 * **Browsers and Operating System** - is this a problem with all browsers?
 * **Reproduce the Error** - provide a live example or a unambiguous set of steps
 * **Related Issues** - has a similar issue been reported before?
-* **Suggest a Fix** - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit)
+* **Suggest a Fix** - if you can't fix the bug yourself, perhaps you can point out what might be causing the problem (line of code or a commit)

 You can file new issues by providing the above information at the corresponding repository's issues link: https://github.com/[organization-name]/[repository-name]/issues/new].